 Instead, opt for a natural and safe substrate like reptile carpet, paper towels, or tiles, which mimic their natural environment and promote healthy and active behavior.
 Remember, your leopard gecko’s substrate plays a significant role in their overall health and wellbeing, and selecting the right one is crucial for their happiness and longevity in captivity.
 So, make an informed decision, do your research, and provide a suitable substrate for your scaly friend to thrive in.

-Further Reading: Do Leopard Geckos Change Colors?
+Further Reading: How Old Do Leopard Geckos Have To Be To Breed?